Afghan Clinical Guidance

 Center of Excellence in Newcomer Health

 In August 2021, over 100,000 Afghan nationals were evacuated from Afghanistan to transit locations overseas and to eight military bases in the U.S. Evacuees included people who worked alongside the U.S. in Afghanistan, as well as other vulnerable groups.
 Most people were evacuated with their families.
-As part of Operation Allies Welcome (OAW), evacuees have been housed on military bases in temporary, communal living facilities called Safe Havens while awaiting medical and immigration screening and processing for relocation and resettlement in communities.
+As part of Operation Allies Welcome (OAW), evacuees were housed on military bases in temporary, communal living facilities called Safe Havens where they received medical and immigration screening and were processed for relocation and resettlement in communities.
+Subsequently, the evacuees moved to states across the U.S. where they are receiving domestic health examinations and other health care services.

 Brief overview for clinicians caring for Afghan new arrivals